redox-os/ion/manual/src/ch13-00-history.md

 - Ions history can be found at **$HOME/.local/share/ion/history**
 - The `history` builtin can be used to display the entire command history
   - If you're only interested in the last X entries, use `history | tail -n X`
-- The histories\' behavior can be changed via various environment variables (see section **Variables**)
+- The histories\' behavior can be changed via various local variables (see section **Variables**)
 - Unlike other shells, `ion` saves repeated commands only once:
 ```ion